 PUBLIC PROGRAMME

-Italy and Portugal Through the Lens of Music
+A Cross-Cultural Dialogue: Italy and Portugal Through the Lens of Music

 The Gaudium Magnum Foundation – Maria and João Cortez de Lobão – is proud to support a new initiative in collaboration with the National Museum of Music highlighting the enduring cultural exchange between Italy and Portugal.
 At the heart of this dialogue is the legacy of Domenico Scarlatti, whose most influential chapter unfolded not in Italy, but in Portugal, where he shaped a generation of musicians and transformed the royal court’s musical landscape.

-This cross-cultural connection was first catalysed by the Portuguese queen Maria Anna of Austria, who brought with her the Italian language and musical traditions of the Viennese court, elevating music to a powerful diplomatic tool and a symbol of refinement.
+This cross-cultural connection was first catalysed by the Portuguese Queen Maria Anna of Austria, who brought with her the Italian language and musical traditions of the Viennese court, elevating music to a powerful diplomatic tool and a symbol of refinement.
 Under her patronage, Italian music flourished in Portugal, fostering an artistic bridge between the two nations.
 Scarlatti’s presence in Lisbon, and composers like Carlos Seixas, embody this vibrant cultural intersection.

 To honor this legacy, the Foundation and Museum are launching a special recording project that revives the authentic soundscape of Baroque Portugal.
 The first release marks the anniversaries of Alessandro and Domenico Scarlatti, bringing their music to life on a rare 1758 Portuguese harpsichord by Joaquim José Antunes—a masterpiece of 18th-century craftsmanship.
 This initiative features contemporary Portuguese composer António Pinho Vargas and acclaimed French harpsichordist Béatrice Martin, joining forces to unite past and present.
 The premieres, in Lisbon and Naples, underscore the enduring ties between the two countries.

-Tuesday, 13.05.2025, 6:30pm
+Tuesday, 03.06.2025, 6:30pm

 Fulbright Scholarships for Professors and PhD Researchers – Next Edition